Brian H. Wrotniak

 Professor / Director, Center for Health Behavior Research

-Center for Health Behavior Research, Certified Graduate Member, Physical Therapy
+Center for Health Behavior Research, Certified Graduate Member, Physical Therapy (Academic Department)

 As a physical therapist and epidemiologist trained in behavioral medicine and community health, Dr. Wrotniak has more than 10 years of experience in the scientific and clinical aspects of behavioral medicine and public health, in particular as they relate to child health and obesity.
 Through his postdoctoral training in pediatric epidemiology at The Children’s Hospital of Philadelphia and University of Pennsylvania, where he maintains adjunct appointments, he has a broad understanding of the application and administration of various scientific, clinical and public health aspects of child health.